Researcher

 • Embryonic stem cells

-• Next-generation sequencing based approaches
+• Next-generation sequencing approaches

 Awards and Distinctions